nku-zhichengzhang/MPOT/README.md

 ~~~~

 ## Evaluation
 You can evaluate the model by running the command below.
-The trained model can be found via baidu netdisk [baidu](https://pan.baidu.com/s/1-AqMBkCn36NFomOB2B8CYA?pwd=sqp3) and google drive [google](https://drive.google.com/file/d/12WfIHHIhOXkkQBfie8jc-AdVSFKATcsp/view?usp=sharing).
+The trained model can be found via Baidu Netdisk [baidu](https://pan.baidu.com/s/1-AqMBkCn36NFomOB2B8CYA?pwd=sqp3) and Google Drive [google](https://drive.google.com/file/d/12WfIHHIhOXkkQBfie8jc-AdVSFKATcsp/view?usp=sharing).
 More details can be viewed in [eval](./evaluation).

 ~~~~
 cd evaluation/MPOT